 The Holidays are just around the corner and that means we are gearing up for our busiest time of year.
 With your support, last year we were able to serve 458 families for Thanksgiving and 412 families for Christmas.
-A grand total of 59,588 pounds of food were distributed!
+A grand total of 59,588 pounds of food was distributed!
 If you would like to join us in our mission this Holiday season, please consider pledging a food donation, making a monetary donation or volunteering at one of our Holiday events.
-To learn more, we are here Monday through Friday to cheerfully answer your questions, 360-568-7993 or firstname.lastname@example.org.
+To learn more, we are here Monday through Friday to cheerfully answer your questions, 360-568-7993 or email@example.com.
 Families are encouraged to volunteer on Saturdays to help us prepare; please contact SCFBstudents@gmail.com to sign-up.
 Thank you Snohomish, your support means so much to so many in our community.

 If you are in need of Holiday food assistance, let us help you make your Holiday season special!
 We offer a wide variety of seasonal meal options including turkey, ham, potatoes, cranberries, rolls, even pies and cocoa*.